-Miracle At Henrietta: Londonist Visits The Christmassiest Bar In London
+Miracle At Henrietta: The Christmassiest Bar In London

-Miracle At Henrietta: Londonist Visits The Christmassiest Bar In London
+Miracle At Henrietta: The Christmassiest Bar In London

 Bartenders mix drinks at a glitzy bar

-What's the vibe at this joint then?
+What's the vibe then?
 It's Chriiiiiiiistmas!
-The sort of tinsel-choked, Dean Martin-infused, glow-up plastic Santa Claus kind of Christmas that transports you to a vintage yule so unashamedly gaudy, the people who do the Blackpool illuminations would say it's 'a bit much'.
+The sort of tinsel-choked, Dean Martin-infused, glow-up plastic Santa Claus kinda Christmas that transports you to a vintage yule so unashamedly gaudy, the people who do the Blackpool illuminations would say "Ohh, that's a bit much".
 Actually, let us rephrase that: It's Kiiiiiiiitschmas!

 Festive mugs shaped like Santa and a yule barrel